8 Years of Gratitude

 12 Laws of Happiness

-12. Don't think about it: just take 'Massive Action.'
+12. Don’t think about it: take ‘Massive Action.’
 Just get up and GO.
-Understand that in order to surpass any goal, one must first determine the appropriate level of action it will take to achieve that goal.
+Understand that to surpass any goal; one must first determine the appropriate action level to achieve that goal.
 Then, multiply that level of action times 10.
-This is called "10X-ing" your goal.
-Under this logic, even if you fall 50% short of your new "10X'd" goal, you will still exceed your original goal by 500%.
-Example: do you want to win the lottery for $1 million dollars or $10 million dollars?
+This is called “10X-ing” your goal.
+Under this logic, even if you fall 50% short of your new “10X’d” goal, you will still exceed your original goal by 500%.
+For example, do you want to win the lottery for $1 million or $10 million?
 Exactly.
 10X all your goals and be blown away by the results.

 11. No one can become successful at anything without consistency.

-10. Your reputation and time are your most valuable and most irreplaceable assets.
+10. Your reputation and time are your most valuable and irreplaceable assets.
 Your reputation and track record are your leverage.
-Accept that social media and technology aren’t changing us; through them, we are revealing who we really are.
+Accept that social media and technology aren’t changing us; through them, we are revealing who we are.
 Understand that developing strong relationships is key to having a successful career, so listen to people who know more than you.
+And if they are wrong, learn from their mistakes.
 Learning from others will never hurt you.
-And if they are wrong, learn from their mistakes.

 9. Learn Pareto’s Law and understand its incredible power when enacted in one’s personal life.
 Pareto’s Law (aka) “The 80/20 Principle” states that: 80% of the consequences come from 20% of the causes [or] 80% of the results come from 20% the effort and time.
 If you’ve ever heard the term, “it’s the little things that make a big difference,” that’s Pareto’s Law.
 If that one thing someone said ruins your entire day, that’s Pareto’s Law, so understand your control of it.

 7. Never, ever, ever underestimate the power of your decisions.
 Your decisions impact your results more than anything.
-Making a decision is usually easy— the real challenge lies in staying committed to your decisions and keeping to the path that follows.
+Making a decision is usually easy— the real challenge lies in staying committed to your decisions and following the path.
 Stay committed to your decisions but remain flexible in your approach.
-Most people don’t have the courage to make tough decisions because they want to make the right decisions— and they end up making no decisions.
-This process results in people "hamster-wheeling,” stagnation, or blaming others for otherwise avoidable problems, which is an unhealthy cycle that steers people away from success 100% of the time.
+Most people don’t dare to make tough decisions because they want to make the right decisions— and they end up making no decisions.
+This process results in people “hamster-wheeling,” stagnation, or blaming others for otherwise avoidable problems, an unhealthy cycle that steers people away from success 100% of the time.

 6. Commit.
 Commit, commit, commit.
-You have more time than you think you have, and nothing worth having comes without significant time invested and great sacrifice.
-Netflix, Call of Duty, and the Bachelor aren't going anywhere.
+You have more time than you think, and nothing worth having comes without significant time invested and great sacrifice.
+Netflix, Call of Duty, and the Bachelor isn’t going anywhere.

 5. Stop doing things that have nothing to do with your goals.
 Further, train yourself not to dwell on unimportant things.
-If you aren’t clear on your bigger picture goals— just think about what you don’t want and do the opposite, step-by-step.
-Your big path will become clear as you begin taking small steps away from what you don’t want.
+If you aren’t clear on your bigger picture goals— think about what you don’t want and do the opposite, step-by-step.
+Your big path will become clear as you take small steps away from what you don’t want.

 4. Temper your emotions when it comes to business and career decisions.
-Although emotions can cloud your judgement, it is possible to focus your emotional energy on things that will help you crush your goals.
-Think about how easy it can be to speed while driving when you’re angry or to run when you’re scared.
+Although emotions can cloud your judgment, focusing your emotional energy on things that will help you crush your goals is possible.
+Think about how easy it can be to speed while driving when angry or run when you’re scared.
 Understand that emotional responses are often nothing more than a signal that you should do the opposite of what you feel.
-Emotions and instincts are not the same thing.
+Emotions and instincts are not the same things.